appsinacup/godot-rapier-physics-docs/docs/documentation/joints.md

 sidebar_position: 4
 ---

-# Multibdoy Joints and IK
+# Multibody Joints and IK

 Godot Rapier has **Impulse Joints**, which use Constraints-based approach.

-It also has **Multibdoy Joints**, which use the [Reduced Coordinates Approach](https://rapier.rs/docs/user_guides/rust/joint_constraints).
+It also has **Multibody Joints**, which use the [Reduced Coordinates Approach](https://rapier.rs/docs/user_guides/rust/joint_constraints).
 They are more stable but slower and can be used for IK.
 Multibody joints are a chain of multiple joints that are continuously connected, and use the Rapier Extension Classes.

 :::note "WHICH APPROACH SHOULD I USE?"